UIUC-iSchool-DataViz/is445_spring2022/week13/index.md

     link: https://raw.githubusercontent.com/UIUC-iSchool-DataViz/is445AOG_fall2020/master/week11/corg/corgiData_countries_subset_2020.json
 ---

-# A few more Idyll+d3 things, Starting SciViz & Guest lecture from the Advanced Visualization Lab
+# A few more Idyll+d3 things, Starting SciViz

 A few more things in Idyll and d3.js.